-The task force will document requirements for the layout and presentation of text in the major languages of India when those languages are used in Web-related technologies such as HTML and CSS pages or applications, the Mobile Web, Digital Publications, and Unicode.
+This task force will document requirements for the layout and presentation of text in languages that use the script employed for the major languages of India when those languages are used by Web standards and technologies, such as HTML, CSS, Mobile Web, Digital Publications, and Unicode.

-Many of the topics to be addressed are listed in Improving text layout and typography on the Web and in eBooks.
+Many of the topics addressed are listed in International text layout and typography index.

-The Indic Task Force will not produce Recommendation-track deliverables but expects to produce Working Group Notes via the W3C Internationalization Working Group.
+The Indic Layout Task Force will not produce Recommendation-track deliverables but expects to produce Working Group Notes, published by the Internationalization Working Group.

-The group may also produce other non-normative deliverables, such as test cases and error reports, under the terms of the Policies for Contribution of Test Cases to W3C, and in coordination with any relevant working groups.
+The group may choose to produce other non-normative deliverables, such as test cases and error reports, under the terms of the Policies for Contribution of Test Cases to W3C, and in coordination with any relevant working groups.

 Chair: Swaran Lata